 I have accumulated a resource list of the top marketing books for marketers based on personal experience along with research from academics, marketing professionals, and top online marketing influencers.

-This collection of marketing books takes you from the books used in the business and marketing curriculum of many universities laying the critical foundations to understand marketing and all the key elements required for a marketer.
+This collection takes you from the marketing books used in the business and marketing curriculum of many top universities laying the foundations to understand all the key elements of marketing.

 The list continues to build on the books used in graduate and post graduate learning with additional books from marketing experts and influencers.
 The books by top marketing influencers provide relevancy in today’s ever-changing business and marketing landscape.

 I have tried to cover a wide-variety of disciplines within marketing providing insight that is relevant and actionable to grow your knowledge as a marketer.